 - A Bachelor’s or Master’s degree in music, preferably in music composition, completed within the past five years.

 - Authorization to work in the United States: Musiqa cannot guarantee a work visa for foreign-born applicants.
 Visas and other required paperwork must be secured prior to being considered for this commission.

 Musiqa is committed to diversity, equity, and inclusion in every facet of its operations including its curatorial practices.
-In keeping with Musiqa’s commitment to increasing diversity throughout the greater new music community, the 2021 Commission will be open only to emerging composers who self-identify as artists of color.
 The initial judging round of scores and music will be done blind.
 Judges will not have access to composer applications or resumes during the submission review process.

 The following submissions are required to be considered for the Emerging Composer Commission.